 Inclusion is a process — one that takes work, attention and nurturing.
 It is our expectation that the practice of inclusion involves working through differences.
 Sharing diverse and divergent opinions is something we encourage, learning to do it in a respectful way is something we’re all practitioners of (and would like to help facilitate), and these tough conversations are part of what creating inclusion requires.
 When everything goes well, we can have these differences in respectful and productive ways.

 We would like all attendees, speakers, sponsors and volunteers at our conference to read and be familiar with the following code of conduct.
 We fully expect a wonderful experience for all participants.
-That happens when we all come together to ensure a safe environment for everybody.
+That happens when we all come together to ensure a safe and brave environment for everybody.
 Come be part of the change, do the hard work of inclusion, join us at DEEP.

 License and attribution